Ashley Darcy, Ed.D

 In addition, Ashley earned her Doctorate Degree in Early Childhood from Kennesaw State University in December 2014.
 She is also a recognized instructor for Bright from the Start.

 Registrar & Marketing Coordinator

-Katherine Williams is the Registrar and Marketing Coordinator at the Institute.
+Katherine Baker is the Registrar and Marketing Coordinator at the Institute.
 She graduated from Georgia State University with a Bachelor of Arts in Applied Linguistics.
 She has experience teaching literacy to preschool, elementary, middle, and secondary school children in Singapore, English as a Second Language to kindergartners in South Korea, and English as a Second Language to adult immigrants and refugees here in Atlanta, Georgia.
 After teaching language and literacy, Katherine spent some time working for Whole Foods Market on their Marketing Team and their Regional Training Team.
 Education, health, and wellness are all ongoing interests of Katherine’s, and in her spare time she teaches yoga and likes to explore the hiking trails of the Appalachian Mountains on the weekends.

 Early Childhood Instructors